infoscout/django-cache-utils/README.md

 ### Logging

-Turn on 'cache_utils' logger to DEBUG to log all cache set, hit, deletes.
+Turn on `cache_utils` logger to DEBUG to log all cache set, hit, deletes.

 ### Running tests